 As a result of a high degree of internal collaboration, each research group at the IMDEA Materials Institute participates in several of our research programmes.
 Driven by the talent of the researchers, the research programmes combine cutting-edge fundamental oriented research in topics at the frontiers of knowledge with applied research encompassing the midterm interest of our industrial partners to provide long-term technological leadership.

-The programme on Novel Materials combines expertise in design and synthesis of nano and molecular building blocks with their integration into macroscopic materials and devices, in developing solutions for high performance structural composites with enhanced multifunctional capabilities such as thermal, electrical and fire resistance, and in exploring the processing-structure-property relationships in metallic alloys with special emphasis on the role of microstructure on the mechanical response at all length scales.
-This interdisciplinary pool of researchers is formed by chemists, physicists, and engineers (chemistry, materials, mechanical and aeronautical) carrying out both of fundamental and applied research via close collaboration with companies in the transport, aerospace, energy, safety, and biomedical sectors.
-Research facilities include state-of-the-art equipment for synthesis, processing, manufacturing, structural/materials characterization and material properties.
+The programme on Novel Materials combines expertise in design and synthesis of nano and molecular building blocks with their integration into macroscopic materials and devices, in developing solutions for high performance structural composites with enhanced multifunctional capabilities such as thermal, electrical and fire resistance, and in exploring the processing-structure-property relationship with special emphasis on the role of microstructure on the mechanical response at all length scales.
+This interdisciplinary pool of researchers is formed by chemists, physicists, and engineers (chemistry, materials, mechanical and aeronautical) carrying out both fundamental and applied research via close collaboration with companies in the transport, aerospace, energy, safety, and biomedical sectors.
+Research facilities include state-of-the art equipment for synthesis, processing, manufacturing, structural/materials characterization and material properties.

-Our objective is to improve quality, productivity, cost efficiency and sustainability in current manufacturing paradigms, as well as conceive and develop novel hybrid manufacturing techniques to enable the commercial realization of emerging products in the aero-space, biomedical, energy, automotive and other industrial sectors.
+The programme on Advanced Manufacturing is highly interdisciplinary in nature spanning the fields of alloys, biomaterials, polymers, composites, energy materials, and involving both experimental and computational efforts.
+The objective of this programme is to improve quality, productivity, cost efficiency and sustainability in current manufacturing paradigms, as well as conceive and develop novel hybrid manufacturing techniques to enable the commercial realization of emerging products in the aerospace, biomedical, energy, automotive and other industrial sectors.

-Progress in the development of new materials and processing methods can only come from a thorough understanding of microstructure evolution, either during processing or during service operation.
+Progress in the development of new materials and processing methods can only come from a thorough understanding of the microstructure of the material in focus, its evolution during either processing or service operation, and its influence in the relevant properties for the purpose it was designed.
 Since the microstructural features that determine the material behaviour usually span several length scales (for instance, from the macroscopic defect distribution to the nanometer scale precipitates in the case of metallic alloys), this understanding can only come from advanced 4D characterisation techniques, capable of determining the evolution of the 3-dimensional microstructure over time at different length scales (hence the name 4D).
-This is precisely the objective of this programme, i.e., to understand microstructure/defect evolution in advanced materials during processing and service using advanced characterisation techniques.
+This is precisely the objective of this programme, i.e., to understand microstructure/defect distribution and evolution in advanced materials during processing and service using advanced characterisation techniques.